East Melbourne Language Centre

 If you like meeting other people and studying in an encouraging and relaxed environment, you’re bound to enjoy our classes.
 Our instructors at the Centre are native speakers and qualified teachers.
 Many of us are university tutors and lecturers.

 At our social events you will meet other students and native speakers to practise your language skills.
 Join us in our outings, learning weekends, visits to restaurants, parties, movie nights and games nights.

 The regular evening classes are conducted in four 10-week terms per year.
 Each class has one 90 minute session per week unless indicated otherwise.
 We cater for all levels, from absolute beginners to those with very high levels of language proficiency.

 Studied Spanish and French at Hamburg University in Germany.
 Studied and worked in Paris and Madrid as a language teacher before moving to Australia in 1989.
 Worked as a broadcaster for SBS Radio in Melbourne and became a Co -director of the East Melbourne Language Centre in 1990.
 Used to teach at Monash University for many years where she also conducted teachers’ training courses.

 Carolin Hinck (left)

 Studied Pedagogical Studies at Bremen University.
 Did her Masters in Teaching at Monash University in 2010.
 Worked as a language teacher in Melbourne before moving to London and then Hongkong where she taught German as a second language full time at the Goethe Institutes.
-In 2015 and 2016 she wrote 5 books for German students which will now be published within the next 2 months by Klett in Germany.
+In 2015 and 2016 she wrote 5 books for German students.
+One book was published by Klett in Germany.
 Since June 2016 she has been back in Melbourne as she loves the city more than any other place in the world and became the Co-director of the East Melbourne Language Centre.
 This is very much to the delight of her former and current students and colleagues.